logiclogue/sports-league-simulation/journal.md

 This should be thought of until the end, along with command line arguments.
 The main goal is to get a bare-bones system working and then flesh out the rest.

+## Updating the domain

+Now it's time to further update the domain from what has just been specified.
+The new domain will take into account the `seed` and state.